innoveworkshop/PartsCatalog/README.md

 # Parts Catalogger

-A simple application to browse through your parts bins inside your computer.
+A simple application to browse through your parts bins, inside your computer.

 ## Why Visual Basic 6?